How to become a CPA in New Jersey 2026

 8. Ethics Requirement

-After 6 months of initial licensure, licensees are required to take the New Jersey Law & Ethics course as part of the New Jersey CPA ethics exam requirement.
-This is a four-credit orientation course provided by a sponsor that is approved by the board.
-A copy of the course completion certificate should be sent to the board within 30 days of completing the course.
+New Jersey new licensees must complete a four-credit New Jersey Law & Ethics course as part of the New Jersey CPA ethics exam requirement within six months before or after the date of initial licensure and submit the completion certificate to the Board within 30 days of attending the course.

 9. CPA License Renewal